 On December, 6, 1921 Agnes Macphail was the first woman elected to Canada’s House of Commons, and after taking her seat early in 1922 she encountered many taunts and inappropriate treatment.
-Undaunted, she demanded the full equality of women.
+She was not intimidated, and insistently demanded the full equality of women.
 These are brief excerpts from speeches Macphail made in the House of Commons regarding existing divorce laws.

 “Angels of the home”